 What is the MA program like and what do Medical Assistants do?

 As part of the frontline medical care team, medical assistants play a key role in helping nurses, doctors, medical specialists and surgeons with patient care and administrative duties.
-This program is the perfect opportunity for you to become a well-rounded health care professional who can do it all, especially if you enjoy working on a team, caring for patients, and being in a fast-paced environment.
-Our program is packed with a robust curriculum, hands on training, field trips and clinical experiences.
+This program is the perfect opportunity for you to become a well-rounded health care professional, especially if you enjoy working on a team, caring for patients, and being in a fast-paced environment.
+Our program includes a robust curriculum, hands-on training, field trips and clinical experiences.
 Medical assisting is quickly becoming one of the nation's fastest growing careers, and this scholarship is a great opportunity to start in the health care field.

-Does Kaiser Permanente Medical Assistant Career Launch Scholarship Program guarantee me a job at Kaiser Permanente?
+Does the Kaiser Permanente Medical Assistant Career Launch Scholarship Program guarantee me a job at Kaiser Permanente?

 This is a scholarship for the Medical Assistant program and is not a guarantee of future employment.
-However, medical assisting is a high-demand career and you will interact with many employers through professional development, an externship and support with job placement.
+However, medical assisting is a high-demand career and you will interact with many employers through professional development, hands-on training and support with job placement.

 You will have access to free tutoring, coaching and professional development in addition to all the student services available through Seattle Central College.